I heard there's going to be an opening for a manager soon. Do you think anyone will get it?

 Promotepromote

-ARPAbet: [p-r-ah0-m-ow1-t] IPA: /prɚˈmoʊt/ -
+Arpabet: [p-r-ah0-m-ow1-t] IPA: /prɚˈmoʊt/ -

 [p] /p/play_circle_filledTo create the p, air is briefly prevented from leaving the vocal tract by closing the lips.
 The sound is aspirated when the air is released.